andrew/ultimate-awesome/README.md

 - [awesome-utrecht-university](https://github.com/utrechtuniversity/awesome-utrecht-university) - A curated list of awesome open source projects from Utrecht University. .
 - [Awesome-Online-Action-Detection](https://github.com/wangxiang1230/Awesome-Online-Action-Detection) - Awesome Online Action Detection.
 - [awesome-nonprofit-discounts](https://github.com/wordnik/awesome-nonprofit-discounts) - A list of awesome companies who discount their software for nonprofit orgs.
-- [awesome-of-time-series-prediction](https://github.com/zzw-zwzhang/awesome-of-time-series-prediction) - A curated list of time series prediction resources.
 - [awesome-make](https://github.com/adelarsq/awesome-make) - A list about Make resources 🛠.
 - [awesome-automations](https://github.com/arsenic-atg/awesome-automations) - A repository Full of 😎interesting Automations.
 - [awesome-generative-books](https://github.com/cdr6934/awesome-generative-books) - A repository of generative art book resources .
+- [awesome-game-engines](https://github.com/ChessMax/awesome-game-engines) - The list of awesome game engines for everything😎.
 - [awesome-human-object-interaction](https://github.com/chinancheng/awesome-human-object-interaction) - Paper list of human object interaction (HOI).
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.
 - [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.